Maintaining the Term of a Patent

 Utility patents apply to inventions and processes and are distinguished from design and plant patents.
-Under current patent law, the term of a new utility patent is 20 years, during which the patent holder has the right to exclude others from using, making, selling or distributing the invention or process.
+Under current patent law, the term of a new utility patent is 20 years.
+During the term of a patent, the patent gives the inventor the benefit of having the right to exclude others from using, making, selling or importing the invention.
 However, for utility patents based on applications filed on or after December 12, 1980, the 20-year patent term is subject to the payment of maintenance fees.

 If the maintenance fees are not paid by the end of the grace period, the USPTO allows a patent holder to petition the USPTO for the application of an unintentionally or unavoidably delayed payment and for reinstatement of an expired patent.
 However, during the time from the expiration and reinstatement of the patent, another person or business may establish rights to use, sell, import or distribute the patented invention or process.
 Depending on the circumstances, a court may allow such use of the patented invention or process to continue even after the patent is reinstated in order to protect the investment of the person or business, which had a right to presume that the patent had been abandoned when it was allowed to expire.